LouisvilleMetro/WazeCCPProcessor/README.md

 ## What is Completed

 We have an end-to-end data processor and database working that you can deploy.

-Right now it starts saving your CCP data as JSON files to an S3 bucket every 2 minutes, which you should be doing if you are a CCP partner.
+It saves your CCP data as JSON files every 2 minutes, and processes the data into a combined real-time and historic database.

 **Here are the steps to make it work:**